-- a. preliminary authority for U. T. El Paso to create a Doctor of Philosophy degree program in Data Science; and - b. notification of the proposal to the Texas Higher Education Coordinating Board.

-U. T. El Paso requests preliminary authority for a Ph.D. program in Data Science.
-The program would be designed to prepare graduates for high-demand careers as data scientists in both industry and academia.
+- a. preliminary authority for The University of Texas at El Paso to create a Doctor of Philosophy degree program in Data Science; and - b. notification of the proposal to the Texas Higher Education Coordinating Board. - U. T. El Paso requested preliminary authority for a Ph.D. program in Data Science.
+The program will be designed to prepare graduates for high-demand careers as data scientists in both industry and academia.